-Knowing this, SU London takes great care in selecting flats for our students to live in.
-SU London students do not live in student dormitories, for example.
-Instead, they live with other SU London students in independent flats in the city center (zone 1), within 30 minutes of the SU London Center by bus, tube, or walking.
+Knowing this, Syracuse London takes great care in selecting flats for our students to live in.
+Students do not live in dormitories, for example.
+Instead, they live with other Syracuse London students in independent flats in the city center (zone 1), within 30 minutes of the Syracuse London Center by bus, tube, or walking.
 The flats we select are self-contained, fully equipped, independent properties, each in their own neighborhood with their own local shops and amenities.
-They are owned and managed by one of SU London’s landlord partners, whom we carefully select, ensuring a consistent level of quality and amenities.
-As an SU London student, you will truly feel that you have ‘your’ corner of London, your neighborhood, as your home for the semester and as your base for exploring the city and beyond.
+They are owned and managed by one of Syracuse London’s landlord partners, whom we carefully select, ensuring a consistent level of quality and amenities.
+As a Syracuse London student, you will truly feel that you have ‘your’ corner of London, your neighborhood, as your home for the semester and as your base for exploring the city and beyond.

 Unlimited Travel in the City

 Even better, all Syracuse London students receive an Oyster card for zones 1 and 2 for the whole semester – which means you have unlimited travel around central London at no cost.
 This not only saves each student a lot of money, since London is one of the most expensive transportation cities in the world, but it also means you never have to worry about getting to class, going on field trips, getting home, or traveling anywhere you want to go in the city at any time.
 London truly becomes your ‘Oyster’, as the Oyster card promises.

 The London admissions counselor at Syracuse Abroad and the staff at Syracuse London work with all students as soon as they are accepted, forming you into housing groups.
 You can choose groups yourself or we can introduce you to other students and assist.
 We ensure that no one is left out.
 Once housing groups are formed, the London staff will begin assigning groups to suitable flats.
 When the assignments are finalized, we will notify each student and each housing group about the location and details of your flat, so you can begin planning and coordinating.